QA-WASIU/techyJauntCohort6/README.md

 We welcome alumni developers, designers, PMs, and security experts.

-See [https://github.com/QA-WASIU/techyJauntCohort6/blob/main/CONTRIBUTING.md}on how to contribute to this repository.
+See docs/CONTRIBUTIND.md on how to contribute to this repository.

 ---